How to Cut Sentence-Starting Clutter

 The purpose of this paper is to examine This paper examines human resource management practices in innovation.

-In this case, The lack of evidence presented by the HOA requires that its motion be denied.
+In this case, the The lack of evidence presented by the HOA requires that its motion be denied.

 In any event, Mr. Gonzalez frequented the building regularly.